DiligentGraphics/DiligentEngine/README.md

 Make sure that Visual C++ ATL Support is installed via Visual Studio Installer.

 Open *DiligentEngine.sln* file in *cmk_build/Win64* folder, select configuration and build the engine.
-Set the desired project as startup project (by default, Asteroids demo will be selected) and run it.
+Set the desired project as startup project (by default, GLTF Viewer will be selected) and run it.

 By default, sample and tutorial applications will show rendering backend selection dialog box.
 Use the following command line options to force
 D3D11, D3D12, OpenGL, or Vulkan mode: **-mode D3D11**, **-mode D3D12**, **-mode GL**, or **-mode Vk**.
 If you want to run an application